 Petroleum jelly (along with petrolatum, mineral oils, and paraffin) can contain toxic PAHs.
 Not only that, but petroleum jelly doesn’t actually moisturize your skin; it just sits on top making you feel moisturized until it wears off.

-So next time you go reaching for the Vaseline, consider grabbing one of the natural and non-toxic balms listed above to truly nourish your skin instead!
+So if you’re looking for an alternative to Vaseline, consider grabbing one of the natural and non-toxic alternatives listed above to give your skin the nourishment it deserves instead!

 petroleum jelly is one buck for 13 Oz